Life & Works of Brian Alan Burhoe – All About Us & More

 When I first started school in Canada, kids would come up to me and ask, “Are you Catholic or Protestant?”
 I didn’t know that in Saint John, in the mid-Fifties, this was still an imperative question.
 Sides had been picked.
 Sometimes I said Protestant and sometimes I said Catholic.
 Which confused the kids.
 I asked Mum and she said Anglican, which confused me.
 Especially when Dad said Baptist.

-But I loved ’em.
+I loved those Sunday school classes.
 Thing is, they weren’t taught by teachers who were just putting in time or on their own power trips, but by Mothers.
 And Mothers who seemed to have an interest in things Biblical.
 I was given little pamphlets with dramatic passages and illustrations: David, with his simple slingshot, facing the fierce Goliath — Jesus flinging over the tables of the greedy moneylenders and chasing them out of God’s House.
-And when I asked questions, I received smiles.
+And when I asked questions, I received smiles and encouragement.

 Saint Bartholomews Church Rothesay Ave Coldbrook NB